Transportation in South Florida: Brightline

 Twice a Florida High Speed Rail system was proposed to connect Miami with Orlando and Tampa Bay.
 First in 2000, which was opposed by then Florida governor Jeb Bush, then in 2009 the plan was revived with a grant offered under Obama's American Reinvestment and Recovery Act.
 However, Florida governor Rick Scott denied the funding in 2011, citing that it was still a risk due to uncertain ridership estimates and actual construction and maintenance costs, which could have been a burden to taxpayers.
 Many were disappointed in Scott's vehement denial of the money.
 26 Florida senators from both political parties signed a letter to United States Secretary of Transportation Ray LaHood encouraging him to ignore Scott's decision, and even former governor Jeb Bush, who was against the previous high-speed rail proposal, was surprised by Scott's actions.
 The money was ultimately directed to other states and the plan killed.

-In 2012, Florida East Coast Railway (FEC) announced a proposal for a privately owned and operated higher-speed rail system, All Aboard Florida, which would connect Orlando and Miami on its own tracks.
-While not truly high speed rail, the train would supposedly reach a speed of 125 mph on a 40 mi section of new track connecting Cocoa and Orlando.
+In 2012, Florida East Coast Industries (FECI) announced a proposal for a privately owned and operated higher-speed rail system, All Aboard Florida (now known as Brightline), which would connect Orlando and Miami mainly along the Florida East Coast Railway (FEC) corridor.
+While not truly high-speed rail, the train would reach a speed of 125 mph on a 40 mi section of new track connecting Cocoa and Orlando.
 It was originally said that the system could be operational by 2014.
 Permits, planning and funding among other things delayed this; however, by 2014 construction had begun.
 The system was initially funded for the segment between downtown Miami and West Palm beach, partially by selling bonds.
 Construction of the MiamiCentral station in Government Center began in 2014, with some of the additional tracks and site work on the other two South Florida stations taking place by 2015.
 Service between West Palm Beach and Fort Lauderdale opened in January 2018 and the extension to MiamiCentral opened in May.
+In 2022, two additional stations in Boca Raton and Aventura were added.
+The extension to Orlando International Airport started service in 2023, and a future rail expansion to Tampa is currently in the planning stages.